realpython/python-guide/docs/starting/install/osx.rst

 Installing Python on Mac OS X
 =============================

-The latest version of Mac OS X, Lion, **comes with Python 2.7 out of the box**.
+The latest version of Mac OS X, Mountain Lion, **comes with Python 2.7 out of the box**.

 You do not need to install or configure anything else to use Python.
 Having said that, I would strongly recommend that you install the tools and libraries